adamsilver/fdpb/08-an-upload-form.md

 ![on drag over](./images/08/drag-over.png)

+*(Note: you can't just use `:hover`, because it's only relevant if the user is hovering with a file in hand.
+That is, the `:hover` class would activate even if the user didn't drag a file onto the dropzone.)*

 The `ondrop` handler is where the magic happens.
 The event handler receives an event object (`e.dataTransfer.files`) that holds data about the files.
 For each file dropped an AJAX request is made.

 ```JS